lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The default results view from the ADQL query above.

 2.3.
 The query returns about 12,600 objects.
-We will continue with the object with the largest number of observations - one with 12,103 observations, one with with ``ssObjectId`` = -735085100561880491.
+We will continue with the object with the largest number of observations - the one with 12,103 observations, with ``ssObjectId`` = -735085100561880491.

 Return to the ADQL query interface and use the following statement to retrieve the sky coordinates, magnitudes, filter, and time of observations (``midPointTai``) for